achrafrahouti/CarMag/README.md

-# Renault Garage Management Microservice
+# Max Garage Management Microservice

-A Spring Boot microservice for managing Renault garages, vehicles, and accessories.
+A Spring Boot microservice for managing Max garages, vehicles, and accessories.

 ## Overview

-This microservice provides a comprehensive solution for managing Renault's network of affiliated garages, the vehicles they store, and the accessories associated with these vehicles.
+This microservice provides a comprehensive solution for managing Max's network of affiliated garages, the vehicles they store, and the accessories associated with these vehicles.
 It implements a RESTful API with CRUD operations and includes an event-driven architecture for vehicle-related events.

 ## Features